-If you’ve had your initial job interview with a recruiter and have been waiting for a response, you might have been ghosted.
-The term “ghosting” refers to a situation where a recruiter stops communicating with job applicants (e.g., stops responding to emails or phone calls) without any explanation or heads up.
+Suppose you’ve had your initial job interview with a recruiter and have been waiting for a response.
+In that case, you might have been ghosted.
+“Ghosting” is when a recruiter stops communicating with job applicants (e.g., stops responding to emails or phone calls) without any explanation or heads up.
 It can occur at any point during the hiring journey.

 If you’re like most of us, being ghosted is not the best emotional experience.
 It could be confusing and disheartening, primarily if you’ve already invested much time and preparation into the interview process.
-Unfortunately, employer ghosting is becoming more common these days and is a real problem for job seekers.
+Unfortunately, employer ghosting is becoming more common and a real problem for job seekers.

 So, in this article, we will discuss ways of dealing with, reacting to, and preventing being ghosted after an interview.